Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 After his release in 2009, Epstein, then a registered sex-offender, continued to hobnob for nearly a decade with influential, powerful and wealthy people.

-A Wall Street Journal investigation published earlier this month found that after his conviction Epstein was often accompanied "by attractive women in their late teens or twenties" to meetings with billionaires, celebrities and politicians
+A Wall Street Journal investigation published last month found that after his conviction Epstein was often accompanied "by attractive women in their late teens or twenties" to meetings with billionaires, celebrities and politicians

 In 2018, Epstein's world unraveled when the Miami Herald newspaper published an expose of Epstein's criminal activity and the legal deal-making that helped him avoid lengthier prison time.